AC447724/esoteric/a/archive/docs.md

-# Esoterica: The Complete Master Manual
+# Esoterica: The Absolute Master Manual (In-Depth)

-This guide contains every single one of the **448** commands available in the bot.
+This is the definitive guide for **448** commands.
+Every command includes syntax, parameters, and common use cases where available.

 ## Table of Contents
 - [AI](#ai)